DD2480-group11/continuous-integration-java/README.md

 The first command makes sure the correct version of Jetty is used.
 The second command compiles the relevant Server files, with some .jar files.
 The third command starts the server.

+## Javadocs

+There are javadoc files available in the folder `src/doc`.

 ## How to set up the webhook

 Navigate to a folder where you have the `ngrok` file. ngrok download instructions and more specific webhook instructions are available [here](https://github.com/KTH-DD2480/smallest-java-ci).
 Start ngrok with the following command.